Leman Altınçekiç: Private life

 In 1959, Leman Bozkurt married Tahir Altınçekiç, a colleague in Eskişehir.
 She died on 4 May 2001 in İzmir.
 She was laid to rest in Karabağlar Cemetery.

 Legacy

-On 1 December 1984, which is the 50th anniversary of full suffrage for Turkish women, she was invited to the Turkish parliament for receiving a plaque for being the first woman in a profession.
+On 1 December 1984, which is the 50th anniversary of full suffrage for Turkish women, she was invited to the Turkish parliament and received a plaque for being the first woman in the profession.